nocpiun/ferrum/README.md

 npm run start
 ```

+If you're using Linux, you need to add `sudo` before the command.

 3. Enter `http://localhost:3300` (Usually, this step will be done automatically by the system.
 You just need to do the second step and wait a second.)

 #### Something to notice